Do I Need a Lawyer for a Dog Bite?

 - The attack occurred in a public place or on private property

-If these criteria apply, the dog owner is liable for an injury even if they claim the dog had never been or seemed dangerous in the past, and you should confer with an attorney to file a claim.
+If these criteria apply, the negligent dog owner is liable for an injury even if they claim the dog had never been or seemed dangerous in the past, and you should confer with an experienced lawyer to file a claim.

 However, other dog-related injuries do not apply under Michigan’s strict liability law.
 If you are injured by a dog jumping on you, then the case is more complex.
 If you sustain a serious bodily injury, a dog owner can be held liable for negligence, for example, by letting the dog off the leash in a public space.
 The public safety statute known as negligence under common law strict liability may apply if the dog owner neglected its responsibility.